-Title & Purpose of this Initiative: The purpose of this agenda item is to amend the Capital Project Ordinance for the design and installation of bicycle loop detection at four intersections, three in downtown (Weaver/Greensboro, Main/Greensboro, Main/Roberson) and one at West Poplar and NC 54 (TIP# U-4726DF).
+Title and purpose of this initiative: The purpose of this agenda item is to authorize a contract for installation of bicycle detection systems at four intersections, three in downtown (Weaver/Greensboro, Main/Greensboro, Main/Roberson) and one at West Poplar and NC 54

-Department: Planning and Finance
+Department: Planning and Public Works

-What are the Racial and Equity impacts?
+What are the racial and equity impacts?
 Bike loop detection involves the use of a light-weight conductive loop embedded in the pavement to advance the light cycle at a traffic signal, thereby allowing a person on a bicycle to advance through an intersection more quickly.
-BIPOC populations are more likely to face barriers to accessing reliable transportation and use bicycles as a primary form of transportation.
+BIPOC populations may face barriers to accessing reliable transportation and could use bicycles as a primary form of transportation.
 It is much safer for people on bicycles to travel with the green light than to proceed through an intersection against the light.
 The locations for the bike loop detectors include heavily trafficked areas in the downtown and at a key crossing point along NC 54 in the vicinity of the Chateau Apartments, West End Flats Apartments and Carolina Springs Senior Apartments.

 Who is or will experience community burden?

-The installation of bike loop detectors typically occurs within hours depending on the weather.
 Businesses in close proximity to the signals may experience noise and inconveniences during construction.
 There may be temporary closures at some of the intersections for a few hours at a time, and staff will have to alert transit services.
 Traffic control will also be needed during the modification to the traffic signal cabinets.
 Bike loop detectors do not affect vehicular use; however, the use of bicycle detectors may cause minor delays for people driving cars, as the light signal advances for cyclists.
 This burden would affect all residents.

 Who is or will experience community benefit?
 Signals will significantly improve the safety at the downtown locations and at the NC 54 crossing at West Poplar Street.
 Over the years, the Carrboro Police Department has monitored people on bicycles entering intersections against the light cycle as part of the Town's participation in the Watch for Me NC program.
-People of bicycles are considered vehicles and are legally required to follow traffic signals.
+People on bicycles are considered vehicles and are legally required to follow traffic signals.
 The use of bicycle detection reduces the delay for a signal to change for cyclists, creating a more complete multimodal network.